Culture of Philadelphia: People

-Before the first European settlers arrived, the region that would become Philadelphia was inhabited by the Lenape, a group of Native American people.
+Before the first European settlers arrived in present-day Philadelphia, the region was inhabited by the Lenape, a group of Native American people.
 The Lenape occasionally fought with the earliest Dutch settlers, but had much better relations with William Penn and the early inhabitants of the English subjects of the colony of Pennsylvania.
 Still, disease and development pushed the Lenape west.

-A member of the Religious Society of Friends (Quaker) who had faced religious persecution, Penn envisioned his colony as a place where many groups of people could live together and worship freely.
+A member of the Religious Society of Friends who faced religious persecution and was imprisoned in Great Britain for challenging established religious views of the Church of England, Penn envisioned his colony as a place where many groups of people could live together and worship freely.
 Mennonites, Amish, Moravians, and Pietists moved to the area during the 17th century.

 By the mid-18th century, Quakers and the English had become a minority in the colony as other ethnic groups such as the Welsh, Scots, free blacks, Germans, Ulster Scots, Finns, Swedes, Dutch Americans, and Irish moved to the city.

-Lutherans established places of worship as early as the 1720s and in 1748, led by Henry Muhlenberg, founded the Pennsylvania Ministerium.
+Lutherans established places of worship in the city as early as the 1720s.
+In 1748, Henry Muhlenberg led the founding of the Lutheran-affiliated Pennsylvania Ministerium.

 In 1734, followers of what would become the Schwenkfelder Church arrived in Philadelphia and settled in the region.
 The first American Presbytery was founded in 1706 in Philadelphia and a year later in September 1707 the Philadelphia Baptist Association was founded, the oldest Baptist association in the United States.
 The city's first Catholic chapel was built in 1733 and the city's first recorded practicing Jew, Nathan Levy, arrived as early as 1735.